uofu-emb-26/ece5780massagegun/README.md

 3. **Power:** Connect the 12V supply to the motor driver through a fuse. *Double check polarity!*
 4. **Motor connection:** Connect the motor leads to the motor driver output screw terminals.
 5. **Flash:** Build the project in STM32CubeIDE and flash the STM32 via ST-Link.
 6. **Test:** Start with the potentiometer turned all the way down.
 Press the user button until you're in Manual mode (check the LED), then slowly increase the speed.
+7. **Modes:** Adjust different modes by pressing PA0 user button.

 ## Enclosure & Mechanicals